This blog post helps you compare the legacy sales process to the more modern, customer-driven buying cycle.

 This is a really big change in a digital-first world.

-In order for your company to be competitive when it comes to thinking about your legacy sales process when it comes to thinking about how to modernize and compete more aggressively, the silos in your own company between sales and marketing have to come down.
+For your company to be competitive when it comes to thinking about your legacy sales process and how to modernize and compete more aggressively, the silos in your own company between sales and marketing have to come down.
 And they have to come down fast.

 The Bottom Line on the Legacy Sales Process vs. Customer-Driven Buying